percona/pmm/doc/source/section.deploying.pmm-server.docker.upgrading.rst

    :start-after: +docker.rename.pmm-server.pmm-server-backup+
    :end-before: #+end-block

-.. _pmm/docker/image.pulling:
+.. _pmm.deploying.docker-image.pulling:

-Pulling a new |docker| image
+:ref:`Pulling a new Docker Image <pmm.deploying.docker-image.pulling>`
 --------------------------------------------------------------------------------

 |docker| images for all versions of |pmm| are available from